 The clog may also affect the outcome of the driver’s BAC test, recording 0.08% or higher figures for them.
 If you’ve recently been arrested for a DUI, you may be a victim of this irregularity.
 Our attorneys can examine your case to determine the right legal strategy for your Oklahoma DUI defense case.

 Some medical conditions directly impact BAC readings for breathalyzer tests.
-Gastroesphageal reflux disease (GERD) is a medical condition, which can change the BAC results of your Breathalyzer test.
+Gastroesophageal reflux disease (GERD) is a medical condition, which can change the BAC results of your Breathalyzer test.
 GERG can even cause false positive tests for breathalyzers, which can result in your being arrested for DUI in error.

 Acid reflux following eating foods that are greasy or do not sit well with your stomach can cause elevated and inaccurate BAC test results from a Breathalyzer test as well.
-Acid in your breath can impact the BAC results and give false positives for being over the legal limit of .08% BAC.
+The acid in your breath can impact the BAC results and give false positives for being over the legal limit of .08% BAC.
 Therefore, GERD or other similar issues may result in false positives for BAC from a Breathalyzer test, which may be a defense and is certainly a reason to refuse a Breathalyzer test.

 3. Chemical Compounds and Breathalyzer Results